sherpa-ai/sherpa/README.rst

 SHERPA is a Python library for hyperparameter tuning of machine learning models.
 It provides:

 * hyperparameter optimization for machine learning researchers
+* it can be used with any Python machine learning library such as Keras, Tensorflow, or Scikit-Learn
 * a choice of hyperparameter optimization algorithms
 * parallel computation that can be fitted to the user's needs
 * a live dashboard for the exploratory analysis of results.